 Sebastiane Hegarty is an artist, writer and lecturer.
 His creative practice is interdisciplinary and time-based, including: sound, installation, photography, performance, drawing and text.
 His work is concerned with memory through an exploration of the relationship between time, place, and sensation.
-Most recently this has focused on acoustic ecology and the perceptual geographies of listening, through soundscape composition, field-recording and the production of phonographic objects and actions.
+Most recently this has focused on the materiality of sound and the perceptual geographies of listening, through soundscape composition, field-recording and the production of phonographic objects and actions.

 Sebastiane has exhibited, performed and broadcast across the UK, Europe and America.
 Recent works include: Radiophrenia 2017, Glasgow, 2017; Audio Borealis, Bergen, 2017, Helicotrema at Museum Punta della Dogana, Venice, 2016 and It’s Eating You, IMT Gallery, London, 2015.
 Works for BBC radio include, It’s Just Where I Put My Words (Between the Ears, BBC, 2013) and The Sound Artist (Twenty Minutes, BBC, 2011).